-- 1 In the toolbox, click the Drop shadow tool - 2 Click an object. - 3 Drag from the center or side of the object until the drop shadow is the size you want. - 4 Specify any attributes on the property bar.
+- In the toolbox, click the Drop shadow tool - Click an object. - Drag from the center or side of the object until the drop shadow is the size you want. - Specify any attributes on the property bar.

-Drop shadows cannot be added to linked groups, such as blended objects, contoured objects, beveled objects, extruded objects, objects created with the Artistic media tool , or other drop shadows.
+Drop shadows cannot be added to linked groups, such as blended objects, contoured objects, beveled objects, extruded objects, objects created with the Linear pattern brush tool \bigcap, or other drop shadows.